-The program is limited to approximately 25 students per location per year who progress through the program as a cohort.
-This small size ensures that students receive a high level of instructor attention and experiential learning opportunities, and also creates the opportunity to form close bonds with their fellow classmates, which often transcend the program and continue into the workplace.
+The Master of Science in Anesthesia Program is limited to approximately 27 to 34 students per location per year who progress through the program as a cohort.
+This small size ensures that students receive a high level of instructor attention and experiential learning opportunities.
+Additionally, this creates an opportunity for students to form close bonds with their fellow classmates, which often transcend the Program and continue into the workplace.

-The MSA Program offers rigorous, innovative instruction at our campuses in Cleveland, Houston and Washington, D.C.
-You are able to apply to one, two, or all three of our program locations for one application fee.
+The Master of Science in Anesthesia Program offers rigorous, innovative instruction at our locations in Cleveland, Ohio; Houston, Texas, Washington, D.C., and Austin, Texas.
+You are able to apply to one, two, three, or all four of our program locations for one application fee.

 Complete an online application through CASAA